 The winter months can make driving more dangerous in many ways, but two elements you need to be particularly cautious of whilst driving are ice and snow.
-To decrease your risk of an accident or damaging your car, follow our tips to stay safe when driving in these slippery conditions.
+To decrease your risk of an accident or damaging your car when driving in snow, follow our tips to stay safe when driving in these slippery conditions.
+Learn more how to drive safe on icy roads this winter.

 - Check weather forecasts and traffics updates so you know what to expect and can be fully prepared.